pulumi/pulumi-hugo/themes/default/content/what-is/what-is-ci-cd.md

 To build an effective CI/CD pipeline, platform and development teams must adopt and invest in DevOps best practices.

 * **Use a single repository** - Maintain a centralized repository containing all the necessary files, scripts, source code, and resources for the build and deployment processes.
-* **Adopt [link](link)**  - Integrate code changes regularly into the main branch to avoid complex merges and ensure a continuous flow of minor, incremental updates.
+* **Adopt [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development)**  - Integrate code changes regularly into the main branch to avoid complex merges and ensure a continuous flow of minor, incremental updates.
 * **Automate the build** - Automatically compile code to catch errors early and use tools to check and improve code standards.
 * **Include comprehensive testing** - Implement automated testing at various levels (unit, integration, and end-to-end) to ensure code quality and functionality.
 Integrate tools to identify and fix security vulnerabilities.
 * **Deploy stable environments** - Automate setting up and deploying to different environments such as development, QA, pre-production, and production.